 - In reparation for the our sins, those in our families, our parishes, our community, our nation, and the world.

-- Structured prayer like the Breviary, the Holy Rosary, prayers of the titles of our Lord, Mary, or the other Saints, and can be regular prayers, litanies, chaplets, novenas, and other devotions.
+- Structured Prayer like the Breviary, the Holy Rosary, prayers of the titles of Our Lord, Mary Our Mother, or the other Saints, and can be regular prayers, litanies, chaplets, novenas, and other devotions.
 These types of prayers allow you to concentrate on the spiritual and meditative part of the prayer, since the words are already there for you.

 - Unstructured prayer, conversations, or mental contemplation of God.
 When the moment comes along or you feel the desire to be with God, but don’t have specific prayers to say or things to pray about, it is simple to stop, take a deep breath, quiet yourself and just be with God, to talk, or just listen.

-Through the Most Sacred Heart of Jesus, and the Immaculate Heart of Mary, may God bless you and those for whom you pray.
+In the Most Sacred Heart of Jesus, through the Immaculate Heart of Mary, may God bless you and those for whom you pray.